 is even, where the sum is taken over all $\sigma\in\Gamma$ such that $n_\sigma \geq 0$. \end{cor}

 \begin{dem} Recall that the group $F_0^{\times}/N_{F/F_0}(F^{\times})$ has cardinality two (Theorem \ref{thm milnor}).
 By construction the map $V\mapsto \lambda_V$ from symmetric filtered-CM-spaces to $\BcrisF^{\times}$ is multiplicative on tensor products.
 In particular the statement is stable under tensor product, hence it is enough to check it on tensor generators.
-Arguing as in the beginning of the proof of Proposition \ref{prop admissibility}, it is enough to show the statement for the fundamental filtered-CM-space, which is Theorem \ref{th:not_a_norm} above. \end{dem}
+By Remark \ref{rem:tensor_gen} it is enough to show the statement for the fundamental filtered-CM-space $F(\iota)$, which is Theorem \ref{th:not_a_norm} above. \end{dem}

-\begin{remark} By construction, the integer $\sum_{\sigma, n_\sigma \geq 0} n_\sigma$ is the (opposite of the) minimum of the Hodge polygon of the filtered $\Fro$-module associated with the symmetric filtered-CM-space $V$ of Corollary \ref{cime di rapa} above. \end{remark}
+\begin{remark} By construction, the integer $-\sum_{\sigma, n_\sigma \geq 0} n_\sigma$ is the minimum of the Hodge polygon of the filtered $\Fro$-module associated with the symmetric filtered-CM-space $V$ of Corollary \ref{cime di rapa} above. \end{remark}